duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 ### End-of-subject reflection

-**Task**

 Write a short reflective response (approximately 150–250 words) addressing:

 - An idea you learned in this subject that you found particularly interesting.
 - Why you found it interesting.
 - What this idea tells you about doing or creating mathematics.

-In some offerings, students are asked to additionally provide a brief big-picture summary of how the subject goes beyond techniques learned in earlier courses.

 [Back to top](#part-a)